ASFHyP3/hyp3-docs/docs/using/subscriptions.md

 # Subscriptions in HyP3
-For monitoring applications, we provide a subscription service for On Demand processing, which automatically processes new Sentinel-1 acquisitions as they appear in ASF's data holdings.
+For monitoring applications, we provide a [subscription service](https://docs.asf.alaska.edu/vertex/manual/#subscriptions "https://docs.asf.alaska.edu/vertex/manual/#subscriptions" ){target=_blank} for On Demand processing, which automatically processes new Sentinel-1 acquisitions as they appear in ASF's data holdings.

 To create a subscription, users define the following parameters: